TABLE OF CONTENTS

 Creating Expressions

-The following table includes some basic examples of formulas that use operators to evaluate as either true or false.
-Typically, you use these to set the visibility of an Component.
+The following table includes some basic examples of formulas that use logical operators to evaluate as either true or false.
+Typically, you use these to set the visibility of a Component.

 Operators | Example |